Kazeazen/Recei-Keep-Flask/README.md

 I will most definitely be revisiting this idea in the future once I've gained professional work experience and with a much wider knowledge base.

 Disclaimer The uploaded photos will NOT be used to retrieve personal information, or extract any type of information at all.
 This is purely a personal side project for me to learn more about Backend Development/DB's/Auth + have some functional project that I can use in the future possibly.

+To use (Nobody should be able to use since they dont have the secret key for the app.config nor the passcode for the postgre db): clone the repo and create two terminals

+In the first terminal:
+cd backend
+python app.py
+(That should get the backend server up and running)

+In second terminal:
+cd frontend2
+npm start

+After that, the website should be pulled up in your home browser (I can't guarantee that everything will work properly.)
+TODO:
+Create Search function
+Allow password resets
+Minor QA checking
+Unit tests for the backend